Syncano-Community/tic-tac-toe-example-app/README.md

 ## Summary
 I'm sure you would ask me why only 2 payers can play this game.
-Don't worry :) it's will happen soon.
+Don't worry :) it will happen soon.
 Stay tuned and we will expand this app on new features like rooms to allow more players play game in the same time.

 You can find whole code on [GitHub](https://github.com/Syncano-Community/tic-tac-toe-example-app/archive/master.zip)